bruceravel/SCFtests/README.md

 and second shell S scatterers each get a &sigma;&sup2; parameter (`ss` and `ss2`).
 The third shell of S atoms only contains 2 scatterers.
-In practice, floating its &sigma;&sup2; parameter independently does not yeild a statistical improvment to the fit, so the `ss2` parameter is used for the third shell &sigma;&sup2;.
+In practice, floating its &sigma;&sup2; parameter independently does not yield a statistical improvement to the fit, so the `ss2` parameter is used for the third shell &sigma;&sup2;.
 Finally a &sigma;&sup2; parameter is floated for the Fe shell.